October 7 attacks: Casualties

 The great number and geographical spread of the victims made locating all of their remains difficult.
 Several weeks after the massacre, once conventional search techniques had been exhausted, the IDF approached the Israel Nature and Parks Authority for help in tracking the flight paths of vultures, which resulted in the discovery of at least five more bodies.
 The IDF also enlisted the aid of archaeologists from the Israel Antiquities Authority to help recover remains that were so badly burned as to be indistinguishable from the surrounding rubble; the remains of at least ten victims have been recovered this way.

-Hamas took at least 247 people hostage and transported them to Gaza.
+Hamas took at 251 people hostage and transported them to Gaza.
 On October 8, Palestinian Islamic Jihad said it was holding at least 30 captives.
 At least four people were reportedly taken from Kfar Aza.
 Videos from Gaza appeared to show captured people, with Gazan residents cheering trucks carrying dead bodies.
 Four captives were later reported to have been killed in Be'eri, while Hamas said that an IDF airstrike on Gaza on October 9 killed four captives.
 Yedioth Ahronoth photographer Roy Edan was reported missing and likely captured alongside his child in Kfar Aza.
 His wife was killed and two of their children were able to hide in a closet until rescued.
 Edan's body was identified ten days later as one of the casualties of the Kfar Aza massacre.
 American-Israeli Hersh Goldberg-Polin was one of the kidnapped.
 On October 11, Hamas's Qassam Brigades released a video appearing to show the release of three hostages, a woman and two children, in an open area near a fence.
 Israel dismissed the video as "theatrics".
 According to Ynet, there were also casualties from friendly fire on October 7 which the IDF believed "it would not be morally sound to investigate [...] due to the immense and complex quantity of them that took place in the kibbutzim and southern Israeli communities due to the challenging situations the soldiers were in at the time."